-Management actions that affect the biological environment mostly relate to the impacts of fishing on a species' population size, life history, and the role of the species within its habitat.
+Management actions that affect the biological and physical environment relate to the impacts of fishing on a species' population size, life history, the role of the species within its habitat and the health of the habitat itself.
 Removal of fish from the population through fishing can reduce the overall population size if harvest is not maintained at sustainable levels.
 Impacts of these alternatives on the biological environment would depend on the resulting reduction or increases in the level of fishing as a result of each alternative.
+Harvesting fish species using techniques that may be destructive to the habitat could impact the physical environment.
+However, harvest of king mackerel is done primarily through hook and line and gillnet gear, neither of which has much of an impact on the physical environment.

-Potential biological effects under the alternatives were analyzed by obtaining Atlantic king mackerel landings and logbook data from the Southeast Fisheries Science Center.
-The landings and logbook data include all commercial king mackerel landings from Maine through Miami-Dade county Florida.
+Potential biological effects under the alternatives were analyzed by obtaining Atlantic group king mackerel landings and logbook data from the Southeast Fisheries Science Center (SEFSC).
+The landings and logbook data include all commercial king mackerel landings from Maine through Dade County on Florida's southeastern coast.

-The monthly king mackerel commercial landings from 2009 through 2015 are variable.
+The monthly Atlantic group king mackerel commercial landings from 2009 through 2015 are variable.
 The highest landings occurred in the 2009 and 2010, and the lowest landings occurred in the recent years of 2013 and 2014 (Figure 4.2.2.1).